Every Day is Day One

 Furthermore, in the 2017 shareholder letter Bezos stressed the importance of going back to the basics.
 He discussed focusing on the essentials of an organization, such as the customers, industry trends, and making quick decisions to help propel the business forward.

 Focusing on customers and building stronger relationships begins with your employees.
-When employees are highly engaged in their work, more likely than not you’ll also have happy customers, which builds stronger customer relationships.
+After all, your employees are your most important customers!
+When employees are highly engaged in their work you’ll also have happy customers, which builds stronger customer relationships.
 In fact, a study conducted by Washington State University found that employee satisfaction is directly linked to customer satisfaction.
+Coincidence?
+We think not!

 So, what’s a great way for an organization to increase employee engagement and thus customer engagement?
+You guessed it!
 Employee recognition programs!
-When employees are appreciated and recognized for their efforts they’ll feel more valued, and motivated to continue producing great work.
+When employees are appreciated and recognized for their efforts in timely, specific, and appropriate ways they’ll feel more valued and motivated to continue producing great work.
 At Awardco we believe that recognition programs should use innovative technology to reward employees with items that they actually want and will use.
+(Psst – that’s why we’re the only recognition software to partner with Amazon.
+Where else can you find literally MILLIONS of rewards items all in one spot?)

-Through employee recognition programs, you’re building a culture of caring, which will directly reflect in your customer service.
+Through employee recognition programs, you’re building a culture of caring.
+This culture will directly reflect in your customer service and overall organizational success.

 Your mission statement and business values are not just something to place on your hallways and walk away from.
-They’re the foundation of your culture and because of that, you need to hire talented people that believe in them, and will live by them in their job.
+They’re the foundation of your culture!
+Because of their importance you need to hire talented people that believe in said values and will live by them in their job.

 More like where do YOU see YOURSELF in five years?

-Take a look at both your hiring and onboarding processes to see where you can fine tune to get better results, that is, stellar employees!
+Take a look at both your hiring and onboarding processes to see where you can fine tune to get better results.
+Stellar employees, culture advocates, and happy organizations lead to unprecedented success!

 Bezos said it best, “The outside world can push you into Day 2 if you won’t or can’t embrace powerful trends quickly.
 If you fight them, you’re probably fighting the future.
 Embrace them and you have a tailwind.”